rohan-v8rma/CPP-Craftsmanship/README.md

 - **Disadvantage:**

   Suppose we have the compiled binary executable which has a bunch of libraries linked dynamically.
 If suppose the object file was converted to executable in one Linux distribution, and we try to run the executable in another distribution, there is a probability that the library that we dynamically linked isn't installed in the second distribution.

+---

+## Does C have a runtime environment, like Java has JVM?

+The compiled C code, unlike Java bytecode which runs on the JVM, runs directly on the hardware of the system.

+This is because C is a compiled language and not interpreted, like Java bytecode.

+> ***Note***: Although C does NOT have a runtime environment, it does need **runtime libraries** that provide definitions of system calls, which are specific to the system which will be running the compiled machine code.
+>
+> These runtime libraries provide essential functionality and services to C programs, such as memory management, input/output operations, and other system-related tasks.
+>
+> Examples include:
+> 1. Standard C Library (`libc`)
+> 2. GNU C Library (`glibc`)

+Here's the general process:

+### 1. Compilation

+The C compiler takes the source code and translates it into machine code or assembly language.

+This machine code is specific to the processor architecture and operating system where the compiler runs.

+This is different from Java, where the Java compiler produces platform-independent bytecode.

+### 2. Linking (Runtime Libraries used)

+The linker then takes the machine code and any libraries that the program depends on and combines them into an executable file.

+This file contains all the machine instructions and resources necessary for running the program.

+### 3. Execution

+The operating system loads the executable file into memory and **starts executing the machine instructions on the processor**.

+The program communicates with the operating system and hardware through system calls and direct memory access.

+---

+Remember, the compiled C code is platform-dependent, meaning it can only run on the type of system it was compiled for.

+If you want to run the same C program on a different type of system, you would need to compile the program again on that system.

 # Sequence Points in C/C++